PRM-001: Use of University Airplane or Private Air Transportation Service

 Eligible passengers of the University's airplane or private air service requiring prior approval include:

-- Employees of the University of Virginia, including the University of Virginia Medical Center, and employees of the University of Virginia Related-Foundations and Corporations.
+- Employees of the University of Virginia, including the University of Virginia Medical Center, and employees of University-Associated Organizations and Corporations.

 - Invited guests and spouses who are traveling in connection with University and Health System functions and activities as approved by the president, executive vice president and chief operating officer, or the senior vice president for operations in writing.
 [A written request to the president, EVP/COO or senior vice president for operations must include the specific University or Health System function or activity and guests’ or spouse’s role in that function or activity and justification for using the University airplane or transportation service.]